luizdias/mockathon/README.md

 # mockathon
+A small app that consumes an api, shows the details of physical stores and let users drive them using their favorite app.
-A small locations app made for testing purposes (Mockathon).
+Made for testing purposes (Mockathon).